ethereum/EIPs/EIPS/eip-minimal-proxy-push0.md

 requires: 7, 211, 1167, 3855
 ---

-## Simple Summary

-With the newly introduced `PUSH0` opcode ([EIP-3855](./eip-3855)) at Shanghai Upgrade, we minimized the previous Minimal Proxy Contract ([EIP-1167](./eip-1167)) by 200 gas at deployment and 5 gas at runtime, while retaining same functionalities.

 ## Abstract

-Use `PUSH0` opcode to minimize gas cost of the previous Minimal Proxy Contract, which simply and cheaply clone contract functionality in an immutable way.
+With the newly introduced `PUSH0` opcode ([EIP-3855](./eip-3855)) at Shanghai Upgrade, we minimized the previous Minimal Proxy Contract ([ERC-1167](./eip-1167)) by 200 gas at deployment and 5 gas at runtime, while retaining same functionalities.

 ## Motivation